symfony/symfony-docs/reference/constraints/Type.rst

 **type**: ``string`` [:ref:`default option <validation-default-option>`]

-This required option is the fully qualified class name or one of the PHP datatypes as determined by PHP's ``is_`` functions.
+This required option is the qualified class name or one of the PHP datatypes as determined by PHP's ``is_`` functions.

 * :phpfunction:`array <is_array>`